 Cacti only require fertilizer once or twice each year, during spring and summer, while other succulents should be fertilized three to four times during the summer.
 Choose a houseplant fertilizer such as 3-7-7 that has more phosphorus than nitrogen.

 Dilute the mixture to one-half the standard concentration recommended on the product label, so mix 5 to 10 drops in 1 quart of water instead of 10 to 20 drops.
 Check the instructions as rates vary by brand.
-Soak the top 0.5 inch (1.2 cm) of soil around the plants completely.
-Use the fertilizer solution in place of a regular watering.
+Soak the top 0.5 inches (1.2 cm) of soil around the plants completely.
+Use the fertilizer solution in place of regular watering.

 The Right Light

 Succulents need the right amount of light to keep them healthy.
 Outdoors, place them in full sun or part shade.
 Indoors, placing the planter near a sunny window should provide enough light, but a cool white fluorescent tube is a good substitute if direct sunlight is lacking.
-Place the tube 6 to 12 inches (15 to 30 cm) above the plant for 14 to16 hours each day.
+Place the tube 6 to 12 inches (15 to 30 cm) above the plant for 14 to 16 hours each day.
 Use a timer to help automate the process.

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Subscribe now and be up to date with our latest news and updates.